cran/D3mirt/README.md

 ![](./images/ci1.png)

-Figure 7: Adults less than or equal to age 30 from the `anes0809offwaves` data set plotted surrounded by a $95\%\,CI$ and with the model rotated $15^{\circ}$ clockwise.
+Figure 13: Adults less than or equal to age 30 from the `anes0809offwaves` data set plotted surrounded by a $95\%\,CI$ and with the model rotated $15^{\circ}$ clockwise.

 ![](./images/ci2.png)

-Figure 8: Adults less than or equal to age 30 from the `anes0809offwaves` data set plotted surrounded by a $95\%\,CI$ and with the model rotated $90^{\circ}$ clockwise.
+Figure 14: Adults less than or equal to age 30 from the `anes0809offwaves` data set plotted surrounded by a $95\%\,CI$ and with the model rotated $90^{\circ}$ clockwise.

 An example of how the output can be described could be as follows.

 > In Figures 7 and 8 we can see a tendency for a profile on age in which
-> younger individuals could be described as less oriented towards trait
+> younger individuals could be described as less oriented towards
 > Conformity.
 We can also observe a tendency for what could be an
-> interaction effect in which higher levels of trait Conformity seem to
+> interaction effect in which higher levels of Conformity seem to be
-> be associated with lower levels of trait Fairness.
+> associated with lower levels of Fairness.

-# Exporting The RGL Device
+# 4. Exporting The RGL Device

 Some options for exporting the RGL device are shown below.
-Over and above these, it is also possible to export graphical devices in R Markdown documents with `rgl::hookwebgl()` together with graphical options for knitr, as was done when creating this vignette.
+Over and above these, it is also possible to export graphical devices in R Markdown documents with `rgl::hookwebgl()` together with graphical options for knitr, as was done when creating the package vignette.

 ``` r
 # Export an open RGL device to the console that can be saved as an html or image file